Argent Corporation: SEC Complaint

-Argent purchased the Hacienda in 1974 and obtained a Nevada gaming license.
-Argent then purchased the Recrion Corporation, which owned the Stardust and Fremont.
-The purchase was financed by a loan from the Teamsters Central States Pension Fund.
+Organized Crime Connections

 After Argent purchased the Stardust, Frank Rosenthal was installed as a manager, although he did not have a Nevada gaming license.
 The Nevada Gaming Commission refused to license Rosenthal because of his past criminal convictions, and Rosenthal began changing job titles to positions that did not require state licensing.
 Rosenthal's story was fictionalized in the movie, Casino, where he is played by Robert De Niro.
 During the time that Argent owned the four casinos, between $7 million and $15 million is estimated to have been skimmed from the casinos and sent to organized crime members in Chicago, Milwaukee, and Kansas City.
 Argent was forced out of the casino industry in the late 1970s.
 Glick denied any wrongdoing and was never charged with a crime.
 He became a cooperating witness, immunized from prosecution in a criminal case in 1983 against 15 individuals charged in the skimming operation.
 The 15 individuals indicted included many people in the top echelon of organized crime: Joseph Aiuppa, Jackie Cerone, Joseph Lombardo and Anthony Spilotro from the Chicago Outfit; Frank Balistrieri and his two sons from the Milwaukee crime family; and Carl Civella from the Kansas City crime family.

 In 1975, two people with business connections to Allen Glick were shot and killed.
 Tamara Rand lent $500,000 to Glick to help fund his purchase of the Recrion Corporation.
 She later claimed that this entitled her to a 5% ownership share in Argent.
-On November 9, 1975, Rand was shot five times with a silencer-equipped .22 caliber gun at her home in San Diego.
+On November 9, 1975, Rand was shot five times with a silencer-equipped .22 caliber gun at her home in San Diego.Jimmy Fratianno later implicated Anthony Spilotro and Frank Bompensiero in the murder of Rand.
 Edward (Marty) Buccieri was a pit boss at Caesars Palace in Las Vegas who had connections with a number of mobsters.
 In May 1975, he was found dead in a car after being shot in the head with a .25 caliber gun.
 Buccieri had demanded a $30,000 finders fee from Glick for his help in obtaining the loan from the Teamsters Pension Fund, and had reportedly physically threatened Glick.
 Neither homicide was solved.

+In 1985, former Teamsters President Roy Lee Williams testified that Nicholas Civella paid him a bribe of $1,500 per month over seven years, starting in 1974, in order to secure his vote for the loan from the Central States Pension Fund to Argent to purchase and remodel casinos.
+Williams was serving as a pension fund trustee at the time the loan was approved and the payments ended in 1981, when he was elected president of the Teamsters.